-Deramaxx is used in dogs to control pain and inflammation.
-Its particularly effective against osteoarthritis, a degenerative disease that affects your dogs joints.
+Deramaxx is a non-steroidal anti-inflammatory drug (NSAID) used in dogs to control pain and inflammation.
+It is particularly effective against osteoarthritis, a degenerative disease that affects your dog's joints.
 It is available as beef-flavored, scored, chewable tablets.
+Deramaxx works by reducing substances that cause pain, inflammation, and fever in the body.
+Deramaxx is also used to reduce pain associated with surgery or dental procedures.
 Deramaxx requires a prescription from your veterinarian.

 Deramaxx is a non-steroidal anti-inflammatory drug (NSAID) that belongs to the COX-2 inhibitor class of medications.
 Deramaxx is different from other NSAIDs because at recommended doses it blocks the COX-2 enzyme, not the COX-1 enzyme.
 While the COX-1 enzyme is necessary for many normal body functions, COX-2 enzymes trigger inflammation and contribute to pain in arthritic joints.